zevv/nmqtt/README.md

   -?, --help     print this cligen-erated help
   -a, --adduser  add a new user to the password file.
   -b, --batch    run in batch mode to allow passing passwords on the command line.
-  -d, --deluser  delete a user form the password file.
+  -d, --deluser  delete a user from the password file.
 ```

 ## nmqtt_pub
 ```
 $ ./nmqtt_pub --help
-Publish MQTT messages to a MQTT-broker.
+nmqtt_pub is a MQTT client for publishing messages to a MQTT-broker. nmqtt_pub is based upon nmqtt version 1.0.0

 Usage:
   nmqtt_pub [options] -t {topic} -m {message}
   nmqtt_pub [-h host -p port -u username -P password] -t {topic} -m {message}

 OPTIONS
-  -?, --help        print this cligen-erated help --help-syntax     advanced: prepend,plurals,..
-  -h=, --host=      IP-address of the broker.
+  -?, --help         print this cligen-erated help -h=, --host=       IP-address of the broker.
   -p=, --port=       network port to connect too.
-  --ssl             enable ssl.
-Auto-enabled on port 8883.
+  --ssl              use ssl.
   -c=, --clientid=   your connection ID.
-Defaults to nmqtt_pub_ appended with processID.
+Defaults to nmqttpub- appended with processID.
   -u=, --username=   provide a username
   -P=, --password=   provide a password
   -t=, --topic=      mqtt topic to publish to.
   -m=, --msg=        message payload to send.
   -q=, --qos=        quality of service level to use for all messages.
   -r, --retain       retain messages on the broker.
   --repeat=          repeat the publish N times.
   --repeatdelay=     if using --repeat, wait N seconds between publish.
 Defaults to 0.
-  --removeretained  clear any received retained messages --willtopic=      set the will's topic
+  --willtopic=       set the will's topic
   --willmsg=         set the will's message
-  --willqos=        set the will's quality of service --willretain      set to retain the will message
+  --willqos=         set the will's quality of service --willretain       set to retain the will message -v=, --verbosity=  set the verbosity level from 0-2.
+Defaults to 0.
-  -v, --verbose     set verbose
 ```

-_`-verbose` not implemented yet_

 ## nmqtt_sub
 ```
 $ ./nmqtt_sub --help
-Subscribe to a topic on a MQTT-broker.
+nmqtt_sub is a MQTT client that will subscribe to a topic on a MQTT-broker. nmqtt_sub is based upon nmqtt version 1.0.0

 Usage:
   nmqtt_sub [options] -t {topic}